The Complexity of Graph Exploration Games: Introduction

-With the work on the Canadian Traveler Problem, Papadimitriou and Yannakakis~\cite{DBLP:conf/icalp/PapadimitriouY89} also introduced online graph games with additional information in form of a map.
-Here, the online algorithm plays against the adversary on the graph and the online algorithm uses the map to improve its performance.
+With the work on the Canadian Traveler Problem, Papadimitriou and Yannakakis~\cite{DBLP:conf/icalp/PapadimitriouY89} also introduced online graph games with a map.
+The task is to find a shortest $s$-$t$-path where the edge costs are chosen by the adversary.
 They show the \PSPACE-completeness to decide whether there is an $r$-competitive strategy for traversing the graph, where $r$ is a given ratio.
-This work on the Canadian Traveler Problem is also continued by Bar-Noy and Schieber~\cite{DBLP:conf/soda/Bar-NoyS91} on different variations, whereby the $k$-Canadian Traveler Problem remains \PSPACE-complete.
-Additionally, Böhm and Vesel\'{y}~\cite{DBLP:conf/iwoca/BohmV16} show that the Online Chromatic Number Problem is \PSPACE-complete.
-In there, an isomorphic copy of the graph is provided to the online algorithm.
-A complexity analysis on a broader set of combinatorial games can be found in Fraenkel and Goldschmidt's survey~\cite{DBLP:journals/jct/FraenkelG87}.
-They show the \PSPACE-hardness of their considered games.
+This work is also continued by Bar-Noy and Schieber~\cite{DBLP:conf/soda/Bar-NoyS91} on different variations, where the $k$-Canadian Traveler Problem remains \PSPACE-complete.
+Additionally, Böhm and Vesel\'{y}~\cite{DBLP:conf/iwoca/BohmV16} show the Online Chromatic Number problem to be \PSPACE-complete.
+In there, an unlabeled map is provided to the online algorithm.
+In a similar setting, Fuchs et al. \cite{DBLP:conf/sofsem/FuchsGJ24} build a reduction framework which can be applied to graph problems that search for a subset of vertices such as vertex cover, independent set or dominating set.
+With that they show that online games based on these problems are \PSPACE-complete.
+A complexity analysis on a broader set of \PSPACE-hard combinatorial games can be found in Fraenkel and Goldschmidt's survey~\cite{DBLP:journals/jct/FraenkelG87}.